vipink1203/vipink1203.github.io/_posts/2019-10-16-list-php-handler-cpanel.md

     SUEXEC: available
     RUID2: not available
 ```

-In the next tutorial, we will see how to change the PHP handler in cpanel server and will use a script to fix permissions for all the user accounts.

 Once this script is executed after changing the PHP handler you will never run into WordPress plugin or theme installation errors.